Behavior Modification Training – Itsaboutdog

 2. Analyzing the Situation: A behavior consultant gathers information to identify the root cause of the problem.
 This may stem from fear, misunderstanding, etc.

 3. Realistic Expectations: Understand that resolving behavioral issues can be time-consuming.
-Some factors (illness, past trauma) can make the process even longer.
+Some factors (illness, past trauma) can make the process longer.

 4. Prioritizing Issues: Develop a focused plan for behavioral changes.
 Don’t expect to solve everything at once.